 Forget about scanning and printing.
-Electronic signatures will take your digitalization process to the next level – and will streamline your contract workflow.
-The cost savings are significant.
+Electronic signatures will take your digitization process to the next level — and streamline your contract workflow.
+The cost savings are significant!

 Precisely allows you to create electronic signatures on a limitless number of documents.
 Close deals, execute contracts and onboard new hires quicker than ever before.
 No more paper.

-Once you've created a contract from a template, or uploaded a .pdf, click on Signees > New and then enter the information about your recipients: organization, name, email address and title.
+Once you've created a contract from a template (or have uploaded a file), click the Signees button and select New.
+Then, enter the information about your recipient name, email address, organization and role, and click the blue Create button.

-Once the contract is created or uploaded, click on Send for signing to fill in your message to the signers.
-Then click on the blue Send for signing button to send the contract for signing.
+Once the contract is created or uploaded and the signees have been added, click the Send for signing button to fill out your message to the signees.
+Then click the blue Send for signing button to send the contract for signing.
 Simple as that.

 What happens next?

-Once all recipients have signed the contract, it will automatically be transferred to your contract archive.
+Once all recipients have signed the contract, it'll automatically be transferred to your digital archive.
+We'll also notify you once all parties have signed the document.
 No more printing and scanning.

 Are electronic signatures legally binding?